-- 9. Position the assembly over the top of the borehole.
-Do not allow it to drag across the ground. - 10.Lower the sensor so that its base is level with the borehole mouth.
-Set the depth gauge on the winch to zero. - 11.Calculate how much lifting cable must be lowered into the borehole, taking into account the length of the sensor and the strain relief assembly or digitizer. - 12.Begin lowering the sensor down the borehole, keeping track of the depth reached. - 13.At approximately 20 m intervals, fix the signal cable to the load bearing cable using metal clamps (nylon cable ties every 5 m may be sufficient for shallow installations).
+13. Begin lowering the sensor down the borehole, keeping track of the depth reached.

+14. At approximately 20-meter intervals, fix the signal cable to the load bearing cable using cable clamps (nylon cable ties every five metres may be sufficient for shallow installations).
 This will ensure that the signal cable does not become kinked or trapped within the borehole.
 Leave a little slack on the signal cable each time, so that it does not bear any weight.
 Too much slack, however, will cause the cable to scrape against the borehole casing.

-14.Whilst monitoring the depth of the sensor, carefully approach the sand layer at the bottom of the borehole.
+15. Whilst monitoring the depth of the sensor, carefully approach the sand layer at the bottom of the borehole.
 The lifting cable will go slack when the sensor makes contact with the sand.

-If the lifting cable goes slack before the sensor has reached the sand layer, it may have become caught on a bad joint or lip in the borehole; carefully raise and lower the instrument to free it.
+Note: If the lifting cable goes slack before the sensor has reached the sand layer, it may have become caught on a bad joint or lip in the borehole; carefully raise and lower the instrument to free it.

-15.When you have reached the bottom, use the winch to lift the package slightly, taking the slack off the cable.
-This ensures that the sensor is hanging vertically within the borehole, and is no longer in contact with the sand bed.

-At this point, you may wish to use an inclinometer monitor unit to check that the instrument is sufficiently close to vertical to be properly centred.
-See Section 2.4, page 18, for details.

-- 16.Calculate the volume of dry sand required to fill the gap between the sensor and the borehole liner to the level of the top of the sensor ($v = \pi r^2 h$ using the internal radius of the borehole, less the volume of the instrument determined in step 1.) - 17.Pour this sand into the borehole.
+- 16. When you have reached the bottom, use the winch to lift the package slightly, taking the slack off the cable.
+This ensures that the sensor is hanging vertically within the borehole, and is no longer in contact with the sand bed. - At this point, you may wish to use an inclinometer monitor unit to check that the instrument is sufficiently close to vertical to be properly centred.
+See Section 4.5 on page 39, for details. - 17.
+Calculate the volume of dry sand required to fill the gap between the sensor and the borehole liner to the level of the top of the sensor ($v = \pi r^2 h$ using the internal radius of the borehole, less the volume of the instrument determined in step 1). - 18.
+Pour this sand into the borehole.
 If you can, check how much of the sensor is covered with sand.
-Do not overfill the hole. - 18.Carefully slacken the load bearing cable.
-This will engage the locking arm of the strain relief mechanism and secure the installation within the borehole. - 19.Without pulling or lifting the sensor, lightly shake the cables to remove any sand that may have fallen onto them or onto the strain relief mechanism. - 20.Clamp the load bearing cable to the top of the borehole, and remove the winch. - 21.
-The sensor can now be centred and unlocked (see Section 3.5, page 39)
+GSL can provide bore-hole cameras with built-in illumination for this purpose.
+Do not overfill the hole. - 19.
+Carefully slacken the load bearing cable.
+This will engage the locking arm of the strain relief mechanism and secure the installation within the borehole. - 20.
+Without pulling or lifting the sensor, lightly shake the cables to remove any sand that may have fallen onto them or onto the strain relief mechanism. - 21.
+Clamp the load bearing cable to the top of the borehole, and remove the winch. - 22.
+The sensor can now be centred and unlocked ready for use.

-3.3 Assembling the winch
+4.3 Assembling the winch

 If required, Güralp Systems can provide a winch suitable for installing a borehole sensor.
-The winch and tripod are supplied as a set of parts which you can assemble on site:
+The winch and tripod are supplied as a set of parts which you can assemble on site.
+The precise model supplied may vary so please use this section as a guide only and, if in doubt, contact Güralp System technical support (via an email to support@guralp.com) for advice.

 There are two sections for each leg of the tripod.
-The upper sections are pre-attached to the head of the tripod; the lower sections are supplied detached.
+The upper sections are preattached to the head of the tripod; the lower sections are supplied detached.